Skip to content

 Planning in advance

 First of all, we would strongly recommend buying tickets in advance.
-We booked ours on the official Louvre website (buy tickets at Louvre website) and chosen 9am entry time.
-The time-slot ticket doesn’t mean you can skip the queue at the entrance but there is a special queue for visitors with tickets.
+We booked ours online and chosen 9am entry time.
+The time-slot ticket doesn’t mean you can skip the queue at the entrance, but there is a special queue for visitors with tickets.
 They guarantee entrance to the museum within half an hour of the time shown on the ticket.

 Another thing you would need to do in advance is doing your homework and shortlisting what you want to see in the Louvre.
 Write down the locations – floor, wing, room numbers.
 Print (or have it handy on your mobile) the list and the map in advance so you can familiarize yourself with the layout.
 The map is available online at the official Louvre website – download pdf map.
 This way you won’t spend time in the museum running from one floor to another searching for a masterpiece you want to view and trying to understand the layout of the rooms.